peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note1>(1)</sup> If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_ or _randomness extraction_ methods that it is outside the scope of this document to describe.</small>

+<small><sup id=Note2>(2)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, and/or other data specific to the session or instance of the RNG.
+See also NIST SP800-90A and (Ristenpart and Yilek 2010).</small>

-<small><sup id=Note2>(2)</sup> Nondeterministic sources that are reasonably fast for most applications (for instance, by enabling very many seeds to be generated per second), especially sources implemented in hardware, are highly advantageous in a cryptographic RNG.</small>
+<small><sup id=Note3>(3)</sup> Nondeterministic sources that are reasonably fast for most applications (for instance, by enabling very many seeds to be generated per second), especially sources implemented in hardware, are highly advantageous in a cryptographic RNG.</small>

-<small><sup id=Note3>(3)</sup> Timestamps with millisecond or coarser granularity are not encouraged, however, because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.</small>
+<small><sup id=Note4>(4)</sup> Timestamps with millisecond or coarser granularity are not encouraged, however, because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.</small>

-<small><sup id=Note4>(4)</sup> Noise functions include functions that combine several outputs of a noise function, including by [**fractional Brownian motion**](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).
+<small><sup id=Note5>(5)</sup> Noise functions include functions that combine several outputs of a noise function, including by [**fractional Brownian motion**](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).
 By definition, noise functions are deterministic.</small>

-<small><sup id=Note5>(5)</sup> An application that generates random numbers in parallel can also&mdash;

-- use a different conforming RNG method for each instance, in addition to using independently-initialized instances, or
-- use a conforming RNG method specially designed for parallel random number generation,

-or both, to reduce the chance of correlations between the generated random numbers.</small>

 <small><sup id=Note6>(6)</sup> Note that some PRNGs (such as `xorshift128+`) are not well suited to serve as hash functions, because they don't mix their state before generating a random number from that state.</small>